 Comments or Questions?

 You can reach the CalRecycle team by email at 75Percent@calrecycle.ca.gov.

 - June 12, 2013—Electronic Waste (Tentative).
-Workshop explore the evolving marketplace for residual CRT glass and potential changes to the Program in light of these circumstances.
+Workshop to explore the evolving marketplace for residual cathode ray tube (CRT) glass and potential changes to the Program in light of these circumstances.

-- June 18, 2013—AB 32 Scoping Plan.
-Waste Sector.
-Workshop (co-hosted by Air Resources Board and CalRecycle) for stakeholder discussion and input on draft Waste Sector Plan and five technical papers.
-(Available June 14).
+- June 18, 2013—Waste Management Sector Plan.
+Workshop (co-hosted by Air Resources Board and CalRecycle) for stakeholder discussion and input on a draft Waste Management Sector Plan and six technical papers that discuss activities to achieve the 75 percent recycling goal of AB 341 and inform the AB 32 Scoping Plan Update (Available June 14, 2013).

-- June/July 2013--Workshop to explore options for materials recovery performance standards related to mixed waste processing comparable to source separation.
+- July 2013--Materials Recovery Facilities.
+Workshop to explore options for materials recovery facility (MRF) performance standards related to mixed waste processing comparable to source separation.

 - What Does 75 Percent Recycling Mean?
 (PDF, 885 KB).
 Presentation from May 14 and 21, 2012 workshops.